Umeå: History

 People have lived in the Umeå river valley for at least three thousand years.
 The oldest rock carvings near Umeå, ten kilometers west of the city at Norrforsen, are from about 3,000 BCE.
 In some places, there are remains of settlements and cultivation from the Bronze Age to the 11th century.
 During that period, the climate was mild, allowing for the cultivation of barley and wheat, while moose and beaver were hunted further inland.

 The first written mention of Umeå dates from the 14th century.
-Before this time, the northern parts of Sweden, including the counties of Västerbotten and Norrbotten, were mostly settled by nomadic Sami people, though there is no evidence of a permanent settlement at the exact location of the city.
+Before this time, the northern parts of Sweden, including the counties of Västerbotten County and Norrbotten County, were mostly settled by nomadic Sami people, though there is no evidence of a permanent settlement at the exact location of the city.
 The name Umeå is believed to derive from the Old Norse word Úma, meaning 'roaring'.
 The name of the town would therefore mean "The Roaring River".

 The coast was permanently settled by Germanic peoples who traveled north along the Bothnian Bay by boat, which explains the Germanic names of towns and villages along the coast.
 Southern Västerbotten (including Umeå and Skellefteå) has had permanent Germanic settlements since at least the 14th century, and possibly since the Viking Age, or even earlier.

 Umeå initially developed as a parish, with a wooden church and a trading post located in what is now known as Backen (or Kyrkbacken).
 Its location near the coast and by a river was probably one of the reasons that people chose to settle there.

 For the next few centuries, Umeå remained a collection of scattered parishes where merchandise originating from the Sami people was traded.
 It was the last inhabited area before the northern wilderness.
 However, no proper town was built at the location selected by the king, and Umeå lost its town privileges in the 1590s.

 In 1622, Gustavus Adolphus re-established the town.
 By 1638, it had about 40 houses.
 It suffered from Russian attacks in 1714 and in 1720, when it was burnt to the ground during the Russian Pillage of 1719–21.
 At the close of the Finnish War in 1809, a Russian army under Michael Andreas Barclay de Tolly captured Umeå and occupied it from June to August.

 In 1874, the town plans were improved following a government mandate.
 Umeå had already begun making structural changes when, on 25 June 1888, a fire devastated the eastern parts of the town, leaving at least 2,300 of its 3,000 inhabitants homeless.
 During the restoration, almost 3,000 silver birch trees were planted along wide avenues to prevent future fires from spreading.
 For this reason Umeå is sometimes known as "Björkarnas Stad", the "City of Birches".
 The name of the Umeå ice-hockey team, Björklöven, translates to "The Birch Leaves".